-As a former garment industry professional, Jacque Goldsmith is inspired by runway shows and luxury ready-to-wear.
-In this article from Threads #167, she shares four designer embellishment and construction techniques she’s discovered.
+As a former garment industry professional, I’m inspired by runway shows and luxury ready-to-wear.
+Here, I share four designer embellishment and construction techniques I’ve discovered.
 On a lightweight, unlined jacket, use a reverse facing to finish the front, apply chiffon-wrapped chain to weight and adorn the edges, and use more bias-cut chiffon strips to bind the seam allowances together.
 Improve a basic straight skirt by adding a pretty kick pleat in sheer fabric.

 Enjoy a key privilege of sewing at home: being able to select and apply elegant touches, just like a designer.

 I examined a St. John jacket with a reverse facing finishing the front, neck, and cuffs.
 Edged with a strip of bias-cut chiffon, the facing brings a raw fabric edge to the garment exterior.
 Fray the chiffon’s edge for texture, and add “bling” with chiffon-wrapped chain.

 1. Trace the jacket pattern’s cut edge for center front, neck, and shoulder.
 Trace the back-neck facing and shoulder.
 Trace the sleeve hemlines for cuffs (not shown).